i582/wallet-engine/README.md

 The repository also contains the source of the high-level `@ton/wallet-engine` TypeScript package.
-It provides a browser HTTP host, IndexedDB journal storage, wallet lifecycle methods, and wallet client methods.
+It provides a browser HTTP host, IndexedDB journal storage, wallet lifecycle methods, wallet client methods, and a wallet-side TON Connect runtime.

 Read [WASM.md](WASM.md) for browser setup and security requirements.
+Read [TON_CONNECT.md](TON_CONNECT.md) for the TON Connect API and persistence contract.

 For a small React integration, see the
 [web wallet example](examples/web/README.md).
 It creates a testnet wallet,